Skip to Content

 A keen cyclist and soccer player in his youth, Schuurhuis’ first taste of high-level sport came when he played in the I-League, the second tier of professional soccer in India.
 A move to Australia followed, and from there his focus switched to cycling, competing for semi-professional teams around Asia.

-His family moved to Rome when his wife, Chiara Porro, was appointed as Australia’s Embassy to the Holy See in 2020, offering an avenue for him to compete for the Vatican on the international stage.
+His family moved to Rome when his wife, Chiara Porro, was appointed as Australia’s Ambassador to the Holy See in 2020, offering an avenue for him to compete for the Vatican on the international stage.

 Herself a keen athlete, Porro has also been involved in the state’s sporting projects, taking part in a relay race three years ago alongside teams of refugees, prison inmates and people with disabilities.